T

 Insider tips

-• Purchase your Angkor Pass the day before your first temple visit to save time.
+• Purchase your Angkor Pass the evening before your first temple visit to save time.

-• Hire local guides at the temples for deeper historical insights.
+• Hire a knowledgeable local guide for at least one day at Angkor for deeper insights.

 • Stay hydrated by drinking plenty of bottled water.